-Youth justice is for children and young people who have, or are alleged to have committed an offence.
+Youth justice is for tamariki and rangatahi who have, or are alleged to have committed an offence.

 It gives them a genuine opportunity to change their lives for the better without getting a criminal record, and to make positive strides forward.